soasada/soasada.github.io/_posts/2021-01-26-database-per-service.markdown

 ### Separated services and database (Idea 2)

-Your services doubled their traffic, a new team comes to the company and problems are growing, you and your team start thinking about the idea of be self-contained then, database separation is the way to go.
+Your services doubled their traffic, a new team comes to the company and problems are growing, you and your team start thinking about the idea of be self-contained, then database separation is the way to go.
 Be completely isolated makes a lot of sense if you want to scale your services and release them apart from the others.

 What are the trade-offs here?
 One could say duplication of data (it could be a problem if you have thousands of GB of data),